 Prof. Dr. Grischa Perino

 Climate change is already happening.
-Global temperature has risen by 1°C. If we continue to emit as much as today, the world must be carbon neutral in 7 years in order to limit global warming to 1.5 °C (IPCC recommendation).
+Global temperatures have risen by 1°C. If we continue to emit as much as we do today, it will be incredibly difficult for the world to become carbon neutral in 7 years in order to limit global warming to 1.5 °C (IPCC recommendation).
 At 1.5°C our ecosystem could remain largely in balance, but we are running out of time.

 If we don’t manage to reduce our carbon emissions, the earth will warm up more than 4°C by 2100.
 Such world would be difficult to recognize:

-- Cities like London, New York and Mumbai flooded
+- Cities like London, New York and Mumbai will be flooded

-- Entire ecosystems lost: half of animal and plant species, coral reefs completely extinct
+- Entire ecosystems will be lost; half of animal and plant species and coral reefs will be completely extinct

-- Summer record temperatures of over 50°C in Europe
+- There will be record-breaking summer temperatures of over 50°C in Europe

-- Exceeding dangerous tipping points; large parts of the world uninhabitable
+- We will see an increase in dangerous tipping points; large parts of the world will become uninhabitable

 What can we do?

 ForTomorrow was founded in 2019 as a non-profit organization.
-We want to enable everyone to live carbon neutral today.
-Together we can transform Europe into the first carbon neutral continent.
+We want to enable everyone to live a carbon neutral lifestyle.
+Together, we can transform Europe into the first carbon neutral continent.
 Each EU citizen emits an average of 9 tonnes of CO2 per year.
-We help you to reduce your carbon emission to less than 1 ton in the long term.
+We help you reduce your carbon emission to less than 1 ton in the long-term.
 Meanwhile we offset the rest for you.
 If we manage to reduce the worldwide carbon emissions year by year, we will have a bit more time than the 7 years mentioned earlier.
 We can then safely reach the 1.5°C goal with carbon neutrality in 2040.
 But we must act faster.